ryadec/Monitoring/README.md

 Add these files to your Spark Streaming project to receive health emails about your stream.

 It is currently configured to send out an <strong>HOURLY</strong> email with metrics about your stream's health (no matter what)
-And it will separately send out any alerts for issues every 15minutes EX: <strong> i.e. Scheduling Delay, Batch Delay, Process Stopped, etc. </strong>
+And it will separately send out any alerts for issues every 15 minutes <strong> i.e. Scheduling Delay, Batch Delay, Process Stopped, etc. </strong>

 The following is a sample email generated from this project.